kylbutlr/notes-app-react/README.md

 ### [Click here for a live preview](https://kylbutlr-notes-react.herokuapp.com/)

-No e-mail required to register a new user account.
+No e-mail required to register a new user.
 Or use the public test account (username: test, password: test).

 ***